 Meth mites, which are the result of hallucinations after someone uses meth, cause marks on the skin and face called meth sores.
-Keep reading to learn more about what meth mites are, what they can cause, why they occur, and how to ease or treat them.
+While they aren’t real mites or bugs, the sensation of bugs crawling under the skin can be deeply unsettling.
+This article explores what meth mites are, why they occur, and the importance of seeking treatment for meth addiction.

+Meth is a stimulant drug that increases activity in the central nervous system.
 People choose to use meth because of its short-term effects that result in a high sensation.
 These effects include a higher libido, hallucinations, more energy, and excessive talking.
-In most cases, they only continue to use because they become dependent on methamphetamine.
+In most cases, they only continue to use because they become dependent on meth.

 If someone uses meth regularly, they may experience the following side effects:

 - Chest pain

 - High blood pressure

 - Irregular heartbeat

 - Weight loss

 - Sleep deprivation